Plugins & integrations

 | Secrets Redactor | Detects and strips private keys, cloud/API tokens, JWTs and credentials from results before they reach the model. |

-| PII Tokenizer | Replaces emails, IPs, credit cards (Luhn-checked) and phone numbers with stable, deterministic tokens so the model reasons consistently without seeing the real values. |
+| PII Tokenizer | Replaces emails, IPs, IBANs (mod-97), credit cards (Luhn), Argentina CBU + CUIT/CUIL (check-digit) and phone numbers with stable, deterministic tokens so the model reasons consistently without seeing the real values.
+Bank/tax-id detectors are checksum-validated to limit false positives. |

 | Prompt-Injection Guard | Flags/neutralizes indirect prompt injection in tool output ("ignore previous instructions", role-tag spoofing, exfiltration directives) — the #1 MCP-specific risk. |